, the leading provider of powerful post-production tools for digital workflows, today revealed details of how its

-ASSIMILATE, a provider of powerful post-production tools for digital workflows, revealed details of how its SCRATCH end-to-end digital cinema and broadcast imaging tools were used to streamline and automate the 2D and 3D stereo VFX dailies review processes during the post production of Marvel Entertainment/Paramount Pictures’ blockbuster motion picture Thor.
+end-to-end digital cinema and broadcast imaging tool was used to streamline and automate the 2D and 3D stereo VFX dailies review processes during post production of Marvel Entertainment / Paramount Pictures’ blockbuster motion picture Thor.

-The deployment of SCRATCH for Thor was overseen by Danielle Costa, production manager for VFX, whose previous credits as digital production manager and VFX coordinator include 2012, Speed Racer, Spider Man 3, Alexander, The Matrix Revolutions, The Matrix Reloaded and Scooby-Doo.
-For Thor, her role involved developing a workflow and pipeline between the production team and many different outside contributors, including VFX vendors BUF, Digital Domain, Whiskytree, Evil Eye Pictures, Fuel Visual Effects, Luma Pictures; the DI house EFilm; and Stereo D, which handled the 2D-to-3D conversion.
+The deployment of SCRATCH on Thor was overseen by Danielle Costa, production manager for VFX, whose previous credits as digital production manager and VFX coordinator include 2012, Speed Racer, Spider Man 3, Alexander, The Matrix Revolutions, The Matrix Reloaded and Scooby Doo.
+For Thor, her role involved developing a workflow and pipeline between the production team and many different outside contributors, including the VFX vendors (BUF, Digital Domain, Whiskytree, Evil Eye Pictures, Fuel Visual Effects, Luma Pictures), the DI house EFilm, and Stereo D which handled the 2D-to-3D conversion.

 SCRATCH was integrated with a FileMakerPro database to assemble each day’s playlists of all the media connected with a particular shot.
 This enabled the VFX team, lead by supervisor Wesley Sewell, to constantly ingest and review shots-in-progress every day.
 Sewell then prepared daily afternoon shot reviews for key production staff, including director Kenneth Branagh and cinematographer Haris Zambarloukos BSC, as well as studio executives from Marvel and Paramount.

-Overnight, the various VFX vendors typically sent Costa’s team between 3,000 and 5,000 files mostly image sequences.
-An individual playlist for one shot could reference upward of 1,000 different media clips in whatever format might be associated with that shot, such as EXR, DPX, QT and JPEG.
-Toward the end of post-production, between 200 and 300 shots per day, along with all the associated files, were reviewed in SCRATCH, amounting to many thousands of image clips.
+Overnight, the various VFX vendors typically sent Costa’s team between 3,000 and 5,000 files – mostly image sequences.
+An individual playlist for one shot could reference upwards of 1,000 different media clips in whatever format might be associated with that shot, such as EXR, DPX, QT and JPEG.
+Towards the end of post-production, between 200 and 300 shots per day, along with all the associated files, were reviewed in SCRATCH, amounting to many thousands of image clips.

 Moreover, Thor was shot anamorphically, so SCRATCH was automated to playback VFX shots in the correct aspect ratio, selectively applying LUTs to DPX frames while ignoring clips such as linear QT and JPEG files.
 SCRATCH also automatically applied the correct frame-offsets, so that scanned VFX plates and on-going comps would line up accurately.